 As pupils progress to Key Stage 3, they enter the international secondary school where they will continue to study the English National Curriculum with the addition of Mandarin.
 We also increase the amount of specialist teaching to ensure that students are stretched and challenged by experts in their subjects.

 In Year 10, pupils choose subjects to study at IGCSE (International General Certificate of Secondary Education) level.
 The following subjects are compulsory:

 - English as a first or second language

 In addition, students select at least two from three science subjects (physics, chemistry or biology) and a further three subjects, one of which should be a humanity (geography, history or economics) and one an aesthetic (music, art or drama).
 Students commence A-level courses following the completion of their IGCSE programme.

-When students leave us they will have the academic qualifications to succeed in the next stage of their education, the skills to make the best of their abilities, and friendships that we hope will last a lifetime.
+When students leave us they will have academic qualifications to support progress in the next stage of their education, the skills to make the best of their abilities, and friendships that we hope will last a lifetime.
 If you would like to find out more please apply online and get in touch with us.